This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Same goes for mushroom tea or mushroom hot chocolate, but these beverage options don’t use your typical culinary mushrooms.
 Instead, they add in medicinal mushrooms.

 The nutrition-rich mushrooms used in mushroom coffee and mushroom tea include health powerhouses like cordyceps.
-Scientific research continues to show major health benefits of medicinal mushrooms ranging from boosting immune function to even improving brain cells, which means mushrooms may even help fight serious neurodegenerative issue like dementia and Alzheimer’s disease.
+Scientific research continues to show major health benefits of medicinal mushrooms ranging from boosting immune function to even improving brain cells, which means mushrooms may even help fight serious neurodegenerative issues like dementia and Alzheimer’s disease.

 1. Anticancer